R3353/CNMAT-projects/README.md

 Projects + compositions I made for the Music 158 series.
-All original work made by me.
+All original work built by me.
+.maxpatch and .arduino files are pushed into this repo, but it is better to watch the videos of my patches down below because the setup for both software is tedious.

 ## Technologies
 Compositions: